A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: 3. The clocks of Schr odinger's cat: A Shapiro type gedanken experiment

 Even for the purpose of dimensional analysis, Penrose's estimate for the gravitational wave function collapse time is ad-hoc.
 The assertion that gravity enters via the gravitational self energy, is not rooted in a detailed consideration of how the "ambiguity of time in the superposition" arises in general relativity.
 Instead, Penrose argues that the gravitational energy is the only quantity he can identify in this Newtonian regime which relates to the superposition of mass distributions, while it can be balanced with $\hbar$ to yield a reasonable scale.

-We wish to point out here that it is in fact quite straightforward to address this ambiguity of time as it arises in gravity.
+We wish to point out here that it is in fact quite straightforward to address this ambiguity of space time as it arises in gravity.
 We employ Einstein's favorite heuristic method of tracking how clocks tick in the reference frames of observers traveling with the Schr\"odinger's cat quantum copies.
 Since their mass distributions are different, the clocks attached to the quantum copies will indicate a different time in a classic GR manner, and it is obvious that this disagreement should correspond with the time ambiguity as of relevance to the destruction of the unitary time evolution.

+In the following we calculate for micrometer sized spheres what the scale of this effect is.
 At stake is that, following Penrose, the two quantum copies are characterized by a different sense of time relative to each other.
 To discern to what extent the sense of time is different in these two space-times, we need a measure that can be shared by both 'universes'.
 We propose a rather natural clock that can accomplish the goal of measuring the relative difference in the sense of time in this situation.
-In this paper we estimate the difference in the phase evolution of a mass distribution using two different clocks: one for each reference frame of the two different Schrödinger cat quantum copies.
-Please note that unlike previous papers, which investigate time dilation effects on quantum mechanics due to a single gravitational potential \cite{Pikovsky, Anastopoulos, Zych, Lammerzahl, Dimopoulos} we look at the difference between two time dilation effects of two superposed states.
+Later in this paper we estimate the ambiguity in the phase evolution of a mass distribution using two different clocks: one for each reference frame of the two different Schr\''odinger's cat quantum copies.
+Note that unlike previous papers, which investigate time dilation effects on quantum mechanics due to a single gravitational potential \cite{Pikovski, Helfer, Anastopoulos, Zych, Lammerzahl, Dimopoulos} we look at the difference between two time dilation effects of two superposed states.
 We wish to make it clear however, that we do not derive an expression which provides the new time evolution which ensues in the presence of a superposition of time dilation effects.